 I signed up for the entry-level RP2999 plan, and got an Athlon XP 2000+ with 512MB RAM and a 160GB disk for €29/month, with a 200GB monthly transfer limit.
 That plan was discontinued in April 2007, and my server was automatically shifted to the DS2000 plan (same features, 1TB limit) for €39/month.

-Update (2010-08-10): The current entry-level plan is the EQ4, for €49/month plus a setup fee of €149.
+Update (2010-08-10): Today I ordered the current entry-level server, the EQ4, for €49/month plus a setup fee of €149.
 Although that is no longer "very cheap", you get much more for the money: an Intel Core i7-920 CPU, 8GB of RAM, and 2*750GB disks in RAID-1.
 The data transfer limit is 5TB per month (if you exceed that amount, you can pay €6.90 per TB, or your connection is restricted to 10Mbit/s).
+Here is the story of my upgrade.

 There is no way to upgrade from one plan to another, other than to order a new server and decommission the old one after migrating your data and services (during which you pay for both servers).